 ShelfSpace is the engine that makes sure every slot on your shelf is actually earning — and that you're not the last one to know when one isn't.

 So that's the answer to my friend's question.
-If you want to go deeper on any one layer, the vendor management guide is a good next read.
+If you want to go deeper on any one layer, the vendor management guide is a good next read, or step back to the big picture of cannabis retail management and where this fits in your stack.
 And if you just want to see what your own shelf looks like through this lens, that's what the free evaluation is for.